Quetzal-framework/quetzal-CRUMBS/docs/nest.rst

 This will start your docker container, where the Quetzal tools are ready to be used.
-All files present in you folder at the moment you start the container will be available to the computations, and all files generated in the container will also be available from outside it.
+All files present in you folder at the moment you start the container will be available to the computations, and all files generated in the container will also be available to your system.